andreashlarsen/ML-SAScombine/README.md

 these can usually be added to your python environment by installing pip and running, e.g., pip install numpy (or pip3 install numpy)

+## GUI
+We are working on making a GUI available, hence the folder GUI.
+However this is not available yet.

 ## Notes  and warnings
 * the program is a beta version - so use it with care.
 But feedback is more than welcome
 * ML-SAScombine can be applied to SANS data, but resolution effects are not taken into account, which will inevitably lead to systematic errors